KAYA-Instruments/SDI-Control-Point/README.md

 1. Get the MXE repo from github:
    ```# git clone https://github.com/mxe/mxe.git```
 2. Build the cross compile toolchain for qt5.
-This will just build the needed functionality for this project to decrease compile time:
+The follwoing command will just build the needed functionality for this project to decrease compile time.
+To further speed up the process you can add "-j 4 JOBS=2" or something similar (see https://mxe.cc/#usage for more information):
    ```# cd mxe && make qtbase qtserialport```
 3. Go to the application folder of the project (where the application *.pro file lies)
    ```# cd <project folder>/application/```